-- STEP ONE: A Veterinary Behavior Consultation This comprehensive consultation will be scheduled with Dr. Jokela and will last approximately 1.5 to 2 hours long.
+- STEP ONE: A Veterinary Behavior Consultation This comprehensive consultation will be scheduled with Dr. Jokela and will last approximately 1.5 to 2 hours.
 It will include the following:

 - A review of your pet's medical and behavioral history.
 This includes information from:

 - A review of your pet's medical records from your primary care veterinarian.

 - Videos of your pet's behavior that you provide prior to the consultation.
 They can be sent by text to 219-781-6868 or by email to firstname.lastname@example.org.

-(Note: please do not set your pet up to perform dangerous behavior in order to obtain video.
-We do NOT need to see active aggression.
+(Note: please do not set your pet up to perform dangerous or aggressive behavior in order to obtain video.
+We do NOT need or want to see active aggression.
 We are trained to learn more about your pet's behavior from videos that depict your pet's behavior in their environment and with their people on an ordinary day.)

-- Observation of your pet's behavior during the consultation, either done in-person or virtually (during Covid).
-Note: we do not need to see your pet perform aggressive behavior.
-If in-person, our goal will be to avoid putting your dog in situations that would trigger aggressive behavior.
+- Observation of your pet's behavior during the consultation Note: we do not need to see your pet perform aggressive behavior.
+Our goal is to avoid putting your dog in situations that would trigger aggressive behavior.

-- An explanation or your pet's behavioral diagnosis(es) will be discussed.
+- An explanation or your pet's behavioral diagnosis.
 You will learn why your pet's undesired behavior is happening and what causes it.

 - A discussion of any medical concerns that might be causing or exacerbating your pet’s behavior.
-If there are medical concerns, recommendations for diagnostic testing and treatment through your primary care vet or a specialist will be made.
+If there are medical concerns, recommendations for diagnostic testing and treatment through your primary care veterinarian or by a veterinary specialist will be made.

 - Recommendations for safety management and prevention of dangerous behavior will be given.

-- If indicated, the use of behavioral medications and supplements will be discussed, including, how they work, their benefits, how they can improve a pet's quality of life, and any potential side effects.
-Written instructions will be provided on how to use recommended medications.
+- If indicated, the benefits of behavioral medications will be discussed, including, how they work, their benefits, how they can improve a pet's quality of life, and any potential side effects.
+Written instructions will also be provided.